 Board of Governors of the Federal Reserve System.

-The Board is amending Regulation D (Reserve Requirements of Depository Institutions) and Regulation I (Issue and Cancellation of Federal Reserve Bank Capital Stock) to make two substantive changes and other clarifying amendments.
-The first substantive amendment conforms Regulation D to Section 603 of the Financial Services Regulatory Relief Act of 2006 (Pub.
-L. 109-351, Oct.
-13, 2006) by authorizing member banks of the Federal Reserve System to enter into pass-through arrangements.
+The Board is publishing for comment proposed amendments to Regulation D (Reserve Requirements of Depository Institutions) and Regulation I (Issue and Cancellation of Federal Reserve Bank Capital Stock).
+Of these, only two are intended to represent substantive changes from existing law, while the remaining amendments are intended principally as clarifications.
+The first of the proposed substantive amendments would amend Regulation D to implement Section 603 of the Financial Services Regulatory Relief Act of 2006 by authorizing member banks of the Federal Reserve System to enter into pass-through arrangements.
 Previously, member banks were statutorily prohibited from passing required reserve balances through a correspondent institution.
-The second substantive amendment eliminates the provision in Regulation D's definition of “savings deposit” that limits certain kinds of transfers from savings deposits to not more than three per month.
-As a result, all transfers and withdrawals from a savings deposit that are subject to a monthly limit will be subject to the same limit of not more than six per month.
-The remaining clarifying amendments reorganize the provisions relating to deposit reporting and the calculation and maintenance of required reserves, clarify the definition of “vault cash,” and make other minor editorial changes.
+The second of the proposed substantive amendments would eliminate the provision in the “savings deposit” definition of Regulation D limiting certain kinds of transfers from savings deposits to not more than three per month.
+As a result, all kinds of transfers and withdrawals from a savings deposit that must be limited in number per month would be subject to the same numeric limitation of not more than six per month.
+The remaining proposed amendments, intended as clarifications, would reorganize the provisions relating to deposit reporting and the calculation and maintenance of required reserves, clarify the definitions of “time deposit” and “vault cash,” and make other minor editorial changes.

 FOR FURTHER INFORMATION CONTACT: